-Exports minus imports (balance) describe the resulting impact of external trade in goods and services on the possibility to use the production by residents.
-Exports and imports are based on change of ownership between Czech residents and non-residents.
-These figures are derived from the outputs of a statistical survey on exports and imports of goods in relation to the EU Member States (in the Intrastat system) and from an exhaustive monitoring in relation to other countries (customs declarations), and it also relies on the data from VAT tax returns of non-resident entities (domiciled abroad) that deal with resident entities directly in the territory of the Czech Republic.
+Exports minus imports (net exports) describe the resulting impact of external trade in goods and services on the possibility to use the production by residents.
+Exports and imports of goods are recorded in a national approach including only transactions of residents with non-residents.
+These figures are derived mainly from the outputs of a statistical survey on exports and imports of goods in relation to the EU Member States (in the Intrastat system) and from an exhaustive monitoring in relation to other countries (customs declarations).
 Data on income from and expenditure on services are obtained from a statistical survey and the balance of payments.